|

 Topics Covered Include: |

 Learn to Build Education and training are essential to Cal-Earth's training and vision.
 We believe that shelter is a basic human right and that every person should be able to build a home for him or herself.
 For those interested in learning to build with the earth, Cal-Earth offers intensive workshops throughout the year.
 Give us a few days of your time and we will teach you hands-on how to build your home, your school, or your community with the earth beneath your feet.
-One Week Workshops Four Day Workshops Application and more information |
+One Week Workshops Four Day Workshops

 From One Director to Another: Farewell Mark!